Keiwen/Trackerstone/README.md

 - get a lot of pink unicorned stuff

 ## Mobile app
-Trackerstone is a Progressive Web Application, meaning that it's design to work both on web browser and mobile app.
+Trackerstone is a Progressive Web Application, meaning that it's designed to work both on web browser and mobile app.

+With your mobile device, go on <a target="_blank" href="https://keiwen.github.io/Trackerstone/">Trackerstone page</a>, then:

+1) You have a smart browser, it will ask you by itself if you want to add Trackerstone.

-With your mobile device, go on <a target="_blank" href="https://keiwen.github.io/Trackerstone/">application page</a>, then open the menu and select "add to home screen".
-Now just click on the Trackerstone icon on your device to open a fullscreen application!
+2) Basic way: open the menu and select "add to home screen".

+Now you can just click on the Trackerstone icon on your device to open a fullscreen application!

 Mobile app orientation is landscape defined, as you should use Hearthstone game landscape as well.

 ## Build Setup